-Oxford Instruments Omicron NanoScience is proud to sponsor the Nicholas Kurti European Prize for research in physical science.
-The Prize celebrates its 10th Anniversary this year.
+Oxford Instruments NanoScience is proud to sponsor the Nicholas Kurti Science Prize for Europe for research in physical science.
+The Prize celebrates its 13th anniversary this year.

-The objective of the Prize is to promote and recognise the novel work of young scientists working in the fields of Low Temperatures and/or High Magnetic Fields and surface science in Europe.
-Oxford Instruments are aware that there is a critical and often difficult stage for many between completing their PhD and gaining a permanent research position.
+The objective of this Science Prize is to promote and recognise the novel work of young scientists working in the fields of low temperatures and/or high magnetic fields in Europe.
+Oxford Instruments is aware that there is a critical and often difficult stage for many between completing their PhD and gaining a permanent research position.
 The company therefore would like to help individuals who are producing innovative work by offering assistance both financially and through promotion of their research work.

 The prize is awarded by a committee of senior academics based throughout Europe.